mike-dutka/firefox-ios/MMA.md

 Mozilla wants to engage with users more.
 MMA is the project for this purpose.
 When a user performs a certain UI action (or set of UI actions), she will see a prompt and have a chance to interact with it.
 For example, if a user uses Firefox 10 times a week, but Firefox is not her default browser, we'll prompt the user the next time when she launches our app, and guide her to set us as default browser.

 Starting in Firefox 8.0 on iOS, Mozilla is using a third party framework called "Leanplum" in order to achieve this.
 Leanplum is a San Francisco company, founded in 2012.
-We put their SDK in our codebase and sync upstream when there's a major update.
-Please find it in ``mobile/android/thirdparty/com/leanplum``.
+We put their SDK in our codebase via Carthage

-The SDK is documented at https://www.leanplum.com/docs/android/
+The SDK is documented at https://www.leanplum.com/docs/ios

 There are three major component in Leanplum SDK.
-1. Events : Triggers when users perform certain actions.
-An event will normally trigger a prompt message.
+1. Events : Events are fired when users perform certain actions.
+An event or a series of events plus some User Attributes may trigger a Message.
+2. User Attributes: User Attributes are set on a per-user basis, and inform us about an aspect of the user.
-2. Deep Links : Actions that users can perform to interact with the prompt message.
+3. Deep Links : Actions that users can perform to interact with the Message.
-3. Messages :  Campaigns that we want to engage with users.
-Messages is a combination of an Event and a Deep Link.
+4. Messages :  User Interaction points that we want to engage with users that help them use Firefox better.

 Data collection